Cromwell tank: Design splits, and production commences: A24, A27L, A27M

 Cromwell's cooling system was a new design and put through over nine months of testing in a variety of configurations.
-This included the development of new fan drives and inlet louvres, which can be seen on the Cromwell engine deck.
-The resulting system for a Meteor-powered tank delivered both the necessary cooling performance, and reduced the power lost in driving the cooling system from 90 hp to 30 hp.
+This included the development of new fan drives and inlet louvres, which can be seen on the Cromwell's engine deck.
+The resulting system for a Meteor-powered tank delivered both the necessary cooling performance, and reduced the power lost in driving the cooling system from 90 to 30 hp.
+‘To Fred Hardy, the chief development engineer at Rolls Royce Belper, must go the credit for originating the design which finally solved the (cooling) problems.
+It was an outstanding piece of engineering’.
 This made the performance improvement of the Meteor over the Liberty even more pronounced and left room for expected development of the A27.

-The first (mild steel) prototype of a Meteor-powered A27M Cromwell was delivered to the Army for trials in March 1942, several months before the A24 that was supposed to precede it, and also prior to the A27L Centaur pilot vehicle.
+The first (mild steel) prototype of a Meteor-powered A27M Cromwell was delivered to the Army for trials in March 1942, several months before the A24 that was supposed to precede it, and also prior to the A27L Centaur pilot vehicle which was delivered in June 1942.
 With nearly 600 hp it proved to be exceptionally mobile when tested.

 Orders were placed for both A27L and A27M versions as there were concerns about the production rate of the Meteor.
 Design also commenced on a 17-pounder armed version under specification A30, leading to parallel development of the A30 Challenger.

 As all of Rolls-Royce's production capacity was engaged in producing the Merlin engine for aircraft, production of the Meteor version was initially based solely on parts recovered from crashed aircraft, with many engines still showing crash damage.
 Additional sources for manufacturing the Meteor engine were investigated.
 Even when assigned reduced production quotas, BRC&W proved unable to meet the demand for Cromwell, and Leyland became the design and production parent of both the A27L and A27M versions including subcontracted work.

-Rover engine production
+Engine production

 Rolls was at this time having trouble meeting demand for the Merlin, let alone the Meteor.
-Meanwhile, Rover was having troubles developing Frank Whittle's Power Jets W.2 jet engine design due to increasing animosity between the engineers at Power Jets and Rover.
-Things became particularly heated when Whittle learned that Rover had set up a secret lab to develop their own versions of the design.
-Whittle had, during the same period, contacted Rolls for help delivering some of the required parts that Rover proved unable to produce.
+Rover was having trouble turning Frank Whittle's Power Jets W.2 jet engine design into a production engine due to increasing animosity between the engineers at Power Jets and Rover.
+Things became particularly heated when Whittle learned that Rover had set up a secret project (with the approval of the Ministry of Aircraft Production) to develop a simpler-to-produce "straight-through" version of the W.2.
+Whittle had, though Stanley Hooker of RR's supercharger division, been in contact with Rolls for help delivering some of the required parts that Rover proved unable to produce.